To find out more about joining Troop 451, attend a

 checked out at no cost by your Patrol Leader from the

-Scout, with the help from an adult Quartermaster, who is
+older Scout, with the help from an adult

-in charge of all the troop equipment including cooking,
+Quartermaster, who is in charge of all the troop

 Eventually, you may want to buy your own tent and camping gear, but don't rush into it - the stuff is expensive and you can run up a big bill in a hurry.
 For the moment, we would really prefer that you use troop tents.
 We know they will deep you dry.

-troop's equipment has been purchased over the years from
+The troop's equipment has been purchased over the

-annual dues paid by Scouts.
-Much of it is expensive to
+years from annual dues paid by Scouts.
+Much of it is

-replace.
-Scouts who check out and borrow equipment from
+expensive to replace.
+Scouts who check out and borrow

-out.
-However, we ask that every Scout treat the Troop's
+over time wear out.
+However, we ask that every Scout

-equipment with respect, just like it was his.
-If
+treat the Troop's equipment with respect, just like it

 There are seven ranks in Scouting: Scout, Tenderfoot, Second Class, First Class, Star, Life and Eagle.
 You start out at Scout, and work your way up to Eagle, the highest rank.
 New Scouts in the training patrols will work hard on completing the requirements for Tenderfoot, Second Class and First Class Scout within their first year.
 The Advancement page has detailed information about the ranks and the requirements for advancement.